BartSte/snapshot/README.md

 - [ ] The --folder argument is not expanded.
 This means that ~ and $HOME are not expanded.
 This should be fixed.

+- [ ] Implement the following project structure: - [cmake struct](https://cliutils.gitlab.io/modern-cmake/chapters/basics/structure.html)
+      Also, maybe it is better to have 1 lib that contains helpers, gui and video.
+Instead of 3 libs that combine into 1 lib, that is used by the executable.
+Alternatively, we can link the executable to the 3 libs directly?